Cork Butter Museum

 • November to February: Saturday and Sunday, 11 a.m. to 3 p.m.

-Cork Butter Museum on a map
+Cork Butter Museum on the map

 Hotels and B&Bs nearby